molily/molily.de/_posts/2020-11-21-testing-angular.md

 it('updates on translation change', /* … */);
 ```

 The `TranslatePipe` receives the translation asynchronously and stores both the key and the translation.
 When Angular calls `transform` with the *same key* again, the Pipe returns the translation synchronously.
-Since the `TranslatePipe` is marked as *impure*, Angular does not cache the `transform` result.
+Since the Pipe is marked as *impure*, Angular does not cache the `transform` result.

 <aside class="margin-note">Different key and translation</aside>

-When `translate` is called with a *different key*, the `TranslatePipe` needs to fetch the new translation.
+When `translate` is called with a *different key*, the Pipe needs to fetch the new translation.
 We simulate this case by changing the `HostComponent`’s `key` property from `key1` to `key2`.

 ```typescript
 it('translates a changed key', () => {